 - Magnusson, Magnus.
 Chambers Biographical Dictionary 5th edition.
 Edinburgh: W & R Chambers, 1990.
 Print.

 - Skordas, Guest.
 Ed.
 The Early Settlers of Maryland an Index to Names or Immigrants Complied from Records of Land Patents 1633-1680 in the Hall of Records Annapolis, Maryland.
 Baltimore: Genealogical Publishing, 1968.
 Print.

 - Black, George F. The Surnames of Scotland Their Origin, Meaning and History.
 New York: New York Public Library, 1946.
 Print.
 (ISBN 0-87104-172-3).

 The McKay Family Crest was acquired from the Houseofnames.com archives.
 The McKay Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 11 February 2014 at 07:05.
+This page was last modified on 11 May 2016 at 19:11.